 - Planning strategies to minimize state tax risks based on nexus

 The panel will discuss these and other relevant topics:

-- States and localities that have changed or contemplating changing nexus standards
+- States and localities that have changed or are contemplating changing nexus standards

 - Current status of state nexus initiatives